 There are two versions of X-Cart: SaaS (the hosted version) and self-hosted (a one-time licensing fee for the DIY people).
-As such, it requires manual setting up and coding skills, but on the plus side WordPress can be managed from within X-Cart.
+As such, it requires manual setup and coding skills, but on the plus side, WordPress can be managed from within X-Cart.
 In the long-run, this can be a cost-effective option for large WordPress website stores that want to do everything themselves.

 - There’s a free version and a trial of its hosted version